-Ideal For These Concerns: Hyperpigmentation, redness, dryness, dehydration, sun damage, and dark spots
+Find It In: Creams and treatments for hyperpigmentation, redness, dryness, dehydration, sun damage, and dark spots

-How Often Can You Use It: Arbutin can be used twice a day
+How Often Can You Use It: Arbutin is safe for all skin types and can be used as often as twice a day

 - Improves uneven complexion: Since arbutin inhibits tyrosinase, an enzyme that helps with melanin production, it can prevent dark spots or even help fade them, leading to a more even complexion.

 - Safe to use with other skincare products: There are no known negative interactions between arbutin and other skincare ingredients.

 - It can be used twice daily: For maximum results, arbutin can be used safely both in the morning and at night.

 - Safer than hydroquinone: For a while, hydroquinone was the “miracle” skin-lightening ingredient—until it was declared a carcinogenic by the FDA.

 - Effective at fading acne scars: Much like its ability to fade dark spots, arbutin is also great at fading those red-purple acne scars that stick around long after a zit is gone.